“Come, all you who are thirsty, come to the waters; and you who have no money, come, buy and eat!

 Come, buy wine and milk without money and without cost.
 Why spend money on what is not bread, and your labor on what does not satisfy?
 Listen, listen to me, and eat what is good, and you will delight in the richest of fare.
 Give ear and come to me; listen, that you may live.”
 Isa.
 55:1-3 (NIV)

-Father, on this Saturday in October, we rest in your love, surrender to your sovereignty, and anticipate your faithfulness.
-We’re so glad we can.
+We rest in your love, surrender to your sovereignty, and anticipate your faithfulness.
 So very Amen we pray, in Jesus’ loving and strong name.